cpske/ISP/feedback/quiz2-phonelog.md

    This sort of error is an example of misunderstanding Python semantics.

-## Use Utility Methods for More Concise, Readable Tests
+## Use a Utility Method for Shorter, More Readable Tests

 Consider this test:
 ```python